-Sequential Symbol Synchronizers based on Pulse Comparation by Positive Transitions at Quarter Rate
+Prefilter Bandwidth Effects in Sequential Symbol Synchronizers based on Pulse Comparation by Positive Transitions at Quarter Rate

-Antonio D. Reis^{1,2}, Jose F. Rocha1, Atilio S. Gameiro1 and Jose P. Carvalho2
+Antonio D. Reis, Jose F. Rocha, Atilio S. Gameiro and Jose P. Carvalho

-Abstract - This work presents the synchronizer based on pulse comparation, between variable and fixed pulses.

-This synchronizer has two variants, one operating by both transitions at the bit rate and other operating by positive transitions at quarter rate.
+Abstract - This work studies the effects of the prefilter bandwidth in the sequential symbol synchronizers based on pulse comparation at bit rate and at half bit rate.
+We consider three prefilter bandwidths namely $B1=\infty$ , B2=2.tx and B3=1.tx, where tx is the bit rate.
+The synchronizer has two variants one operating by both transitions at bit rate and other operating by positive transitions at quarter rate.
 Each variant has two versions namely the manual and the automatic.

-The objective is to study the four synchronizers and evaluate their output jitter UIRMS (Unit Interval Root Mean Square) versus input SNR (Signal Noise Ratio).
+The objective is to study the prefilter bandwidth with four synchronizers and to evaluate their output jitter UIRMS (Unit Interval Root Mean Square) versus input SNR (Signal Noise Ratio).

-Keywords - Synchronism in Digital Communications
+Keywords - Prefilter, Synchronism, Communication Systems